I Will Survive: Hermes House Band version

 Dutch group Hermes House Band covered the song in 1994, retitled "I Will Survive (La La La)", topping both the Dutch Top 40 and Single Top 100 charts.
 In 1998 and 2018, their version reached number one on the French hitlist after the win from the French Team at the FIFA World Cup.
+It is also used as a goal tune during home games for Feyenoord, Galatasaray, Celta de Vigo and Amur Khabarovsk.